-Here is one very important bit of chapter history:
+Here is one very important bit of our Chapter history:

 WHO WAS COL WILLIAM G. BREY?

-Since the May program for the Redwood Empire Chapter is awarding scholarships to eligible graduating seniors, which was established in memory of Cole Brey, it seems appropriate to learn a bit more about him.
+The Redwood Empire Chapter awards scholarships to eligible students.
+This fund was established in memory of Colonel William G. Brey, here is a bit more about him:

-When Col Brey died in August 1981 at the age of 92, several members began thinking about what the Chapter could do as a memorial to him.
-It so happened that the Chapter had just hosted the annual convention of the California Association of TROA Chapters we had a balance of approximately $2,000 remaining in the Convention fund.
+When COL Brey died in August 1981 at the age of 92, several members began thinking about what the Chapter could do as a memorial to him.
+It so happened that the Chapter had just hosted the annual convention of the California Association of The Retired Officers of America (TROA) Chapters we had a balance of approximately $2,000 remaining in the Convention fund.
 This money became the seed money for the establishment of the Colonel William G. Brey Scholarship Program.
 The fund has grown over the years as a result of fund raising activities as well as generous contributions by the Chapter’s members.
 Many of our member’s children and grandchildren have benefited from this worthwhile program.

 William Gregory Brey was born on August 22, 1888 in Madison Wisconsin.
 He graduated from Marquette University in Milwaukee with a degree in Civil Engineering.
 He worked as a surveyor for the Southern Pacific Railroad helping build the railroad in the West.